erythrocytecalculus/Image-Recommender-Big-Data/README.md

   IMAGE_DATA_DIR = r"D:\data\image_data"

-2. **Run the Generator and create the database, Run follwoing commands from directory root**
+2. **Run the generator to build the database**
+Execute the following command from the project’s root directory:
 ```
 python generator.py
 ```

-3. **Execute the main loop to extract feature data** Execute the main pipeline to extract image features.
-(This step may take a while, depending on your dataset size.)
+3. **Run the main pipeline to extract features**

 ```
 python main.py